 Winter Market - Stonington Community Center

-The first Saturday in November, the market moves inside to the Stonington Community Center (the COMO), located at 28 Cutler Street in Stonington.
+The first Saturday in November, the market moves inside to the Velvet Mill, 22 Bayview Ave., located at 28 Cutler Street in Stonington.
 The winter market provides a great meeting place for the community.
-On cold winter days it’s fun to stop in for a hot cup of homemade soup, a chat with friends and to see what the farmers are offering.
+On cold winter days it’s fun to stop in for a hot cup of homemade soup, a chat with friends and to see what the farmers and craft vendors are offering.
 Get there early before the green house spinach or baby bok choy sells out!
 A variety of musicians cheer up a gray day and craft vendors offer unique gifts for the holiday season.
-The winter market is held Saturdays from 10am-1pm.
+The winter market is held Saturdays from 10am-1pm from November through April.

 Over the years, the market has become an integral part of village life.
 Please take the time to visit our market…it's a great way to meet people in the community while supporting our local farmers and artisans.

 If you’d like to participate as a vendor at the market or volunteer to work at the SVIA table during the summer, please contact Julia Roberts at firstname.lastname@example.org.

 duBois Beach is owned by the SVIA who then sub-contracts the management

 of the beach to the Stonington Community Center (COMO).
 The beach is

 located at the southern most end of Water Street in Stonington Borough.

 Its use is reserved for residents of the Borough and COMO members who